Deborah Rutter

-Deborah F. Rutter is an American arts executive.
-She is the president of the John F. Kennedy Center for the Performing Arts in Washington, D.C.
-Rutter is the first woman to head the Center, overseeing the center's operations in presenting theater, dance, music, awards, and the affiliated, National Symphony Orchestra and Washington National Opera.
-Earlier in her career, she was the president of the Chicago Symphony Orchestra (2003–2014), an American orchestra commonly referred to as one of the "Big Five".
+Deborah F. Rutter (born September 30, 1956) is an American arts executive.
+She was the president of the John F. Kennedy Center for the Performing Arts in Washington, D.C. from September 2014 to February 2025.
+Rutter was the first woman to head the Center, overseeing the Center's operations in presenting theater, dance, music, awards, and the affiliated, National Symphony Orchestra and Washington National Opera.
+She came to the Center from serving as the president of the Chicago Symphony Orchestra (2003–2014), an American orchestra commonly referred to as one of the "Big Five".

+She is currently Vice Provost for the Arts (designate) at Duke University.

 Early life

 Rutter was born in Pennsylvania and raised in Encino, Los Angeles.
-She is the daughter of attorney Marshall Rutter.
+She is the daughter of attorney and choral administrator Marshall Rutter and his first wife Winifred Hitz.
 She played piano and violin and participated in youth orchestras in Los Angeles.
-To help out the youth orchestra, her mother took classes in orchestra management.
+To help out the youth orchestra, her mother Winifred took classes in orchestral management.
 Rutter graduated from Stanford University in 1978, where she studied music and German.
 For a year, she studied in Vienna and played there in a community orchestra.
 Applying for her first arts executive job, with a letter in German to its German born head, Ernest Fleischmann, she was hired by the Los Angeles Philharmonic Orchestra.
 She worked there from 1978 to 1986.
 During that time, Rutter obtained a master's degree in business administration from the University of Southern California.

 Career

 In 1986, Rutter was hired to head the Los Angeles Chamber Orchestra, where she remained until 1992.
+In 1992, Rutter refused to renew the contract of Iona Brown as principal conductor; Brown later returned after Rutter's departure.
 She then became the executive director of the Seattle Symphony Orchestra.
 In Seattle, she oversaw the construction of Benaroya Hall, the orchestra's new home.
-She successfully worked to increase the Seattle's visibility and endowment.
+She successfully worked to increase the Seattle Symphony Orchestra's visibility and endowment.

 Rutter was named to head the Chicago Symphony Orchestra Association in 2003.
-According to arts management professor, Philippe Ravanas, she overhauled the Chicago's finance practices and reversed a financial decline.
+According to arts management professor, Philippe Ravanas, she overhauled the orchestra's finance practices and reversed a financial decline.
 She was later instrumental in attracting Riccardo Muti as the orchestra's music director, and Yo-Yo Ma as creative consultant.
 Ma credits Rutter with making the orchestra and its music more accessible through performance and education beyond the major concert.
 During her tenure, the orchestra was hurt by a severe economic recession but her stewardship helped the organization to successfully weather it.
 In 2012, she settled a two-day musicians' strike.
 Her latter years at the orchestra included record fundraising and ticket sales.
-While in Chicago, she was named to the top 100 list of most powerful Chicagoans by Chicago magazine; she has held the chair the policy committee of the League of American Orchestras, and has served as a board member for the Solti Foundation.
+While in Chicago, she was named to the top 100 list of most powerful Chicagoans by Chicago magazine; she has held the chair of the policy committee of the League of American Orchestras, and has served as a board member for the Solti Foundation.
+Rutter remained with the orchestra until June 2014.